acostauribe/exome_qc_tutorial/readme.md

 ```

 Plot missingness rates per site and per sample comparing raw dataset and after genotype quality control.
-Declare the same GQ and DP values
+Declare the same GQ and DP values.
+Notice that since we are retaining genotypes with Depth >= 20, low depth is not a problem any more

 ```{r compare-missingness-rates-autosomes}
 DP_autosomes = 20
 GQ_autosomes = 20